 I’ve tried to imitate my mom’s recipe… throwing the usual split peas, bay leaf, potatoes, carrots, and bacon into a pot and letting it simmer for hours.
 My recipe is close, but just not the same as Mom’s home cooking.
 I even decided to get crazy once and make split pea soup with cabbage (which is also very tasty).

 Recently I went on a 3-week European vacation and tried Dutch Pea Soup in Amsterdam (pictured above).
 I love my mom’s soup, but THIS soup was amazing!
 It had a flavor that I had never experienced before.
-I wanted to order another bowl so bad, but didn’t want to look like a piggy (I went and got a cone of french fries instead).
+I wanted to order another bowl so bad, but didn’t want to look like a pig (so I went and got a cone of french fries instead).

 Split pea soup is one of the traditional recipes in the Dutch culture.
 I knew I had to try and imitate it at home.
 The result was close, but not exactly like the soup I had in Europe.
 I guess I’ll just have to go back to try it again!